igemsoftware2020/UiOslo-Norway/README.md

 - Blender

-Blender can be downloaded here https://www.blender.org/download/ .
+Blender can be downloaded here https://www.blender.org/download/.
 On ubuntu it is also found as an easy install in the Ubuntu Software.
+We have tested this this project on versions 2.83 & 2.9.

 - FFMPEG